Manipulator Differential Kinematics: Part 1: Kinematics, Velocity, and Applications

+Part 2 \cite{dkt2} of this tutorial provides a formulation of second and higher-order differential kinematics, introduces the manipulator Hessian, and illustrates advanced techniques, many of which improve the performance of techniques demonstrated in Part 1.
+These are useful topics that are not well covered in current textbooks.

-We have provided Jupyter Notebooks to accompany each section within this tutorial.
-The Notebooks are written in Python code and use the Robotics Toolbox for Python, and the Swift Simulator \cite{rtb} to provide examples and implementations of algorithms.
+We have provided Jupyter Notebooks to accompany this tutorial.
+The Notebooks are written in Python and use the Robotics Toolbox for Python, and the Swift Simulator \cite{rtb} to provide full implementations of each concept, equation, and algorithm presented in this tutorial.
+The Notebooks use rich Markdown text and \LaTeX\ equations to document and communicate key concepts.
 While not absolutely essential, for the most engaging and informative experience, we recommend working through the Jupyter Notebooks while reading this article.
 The Notebooks and setup instructions can be accessed at \href{https://github.com/jhavl/dkt}{github.com/jhavl/dkt}.

-A serial-link manipulator, which we refer to as a manipulator, is the formal name for a robot that comprises a chain of rigid links and joints, it may contain branches, but it can not have closed loops.
+A serial-link manipulator, which we refer to as a manipulator, is the formal name for a robot that comprises a chain of rigid links and joints, it may contain branches, but it cannot have closed loops.
 Each joint provides one degree of freedom, which may be a prismatic joint providing translational freedom or a revolute joint providing rotational freedom.
 The base frame of a manipulator represents the reference frame of the first link in the chain, while the last link is known as the end-effector.

-Manipulator kinematics is an essential area of study and provides the foundation for manipulator control.
-The motion of each joint within a manipulator modifies the pose of all subsequent links, and ultimately the pose of the end-effector.

 The elementary transform sequence (ETS), introduced in \cite{ets}, provides a universal method for describing the kinematics of any manipulator.
 This intuitive and systematic approach can be applied with a simple \emph{walk through} procedure.
 The resulting sequence comprises a number of elementary transforms -- translations and rotations -- from the base frame to the robot's end-effector.
 An example of an ETS is displayed in Figure \ref{fig:cover} for the Franka-Emika Panda in its zero-angle configuration.